 This note looks at trends in income inequality in the UK over the last 50 years.Jump to full report >>

 This note presents statistics on income inequality.
-In the UK, inequality in household incomes has remained at around the same level since the early 1990s, but is higher than during the 1960s and 1970s.
+In the UK, inequality in household incomes has remained at a roughly similar level since the early 1990s, but is higher than during the 1960s and 1970s.
 Following the 2008 recession, there was a small reduction in income inequality (based on income before deducting housing costs) as higher income households saw a larger real terms fall in income than households at the bottom of the distribution.
 This can be explained by the sharp fall in real earnings after the recession, while benefits levels remained more stable.

 Various indicators may be used to track income inequality.
 This note discusses trends in different measures including the Gini coefficient, income ratios for individuals at different points on the household income distribution, and the share of total income going to different groups of households.